DavyRo/DavyRo/README.md

 - 👋 Hi, I’m @DavyRo!
 My pronouns are he/they, and I am a student at The University of Texas at Dallas.
-- 👀 I’m interested in game design, as well as AI and other software development fields.
+- 👀 I’m interested in cybersecurity, programming language design, and machine learning.
-- 🌱 I’m currently learning Machine Learning/Artificial Intelligence, as well as Automata Theory!
+- 🌱 I’m currently learning Data and Applications Security, Computer Vision, and Computer Graphics!
-- 🧠 I know and have worked with C++ and Java.
+- 🧠 I know and have worked with C++, Java, and Python.
 - 📫 You can email me at davy.ro@outlook.com!

 <!---